Antoni Gaudí: Adulthood and professional work

 Gaudí's first projects were the lampposts he designed for the Plaça Reial in Barcelona, the unfinished Girossi newsstands, and the Cooperativa Obrera Mataronense (Workers' Cooperative of Mataró) building.
 He gained wider recognition for his first important commission, the Casa Vicens, and subsequently received more significant proposals.
 At the Paris World's Fair of 1878, Gaudí displayed a showcase he had produced for the glove manufacturer Comella.
-Its functional and aesthetic modernista design impressed Catalan industrialist Eusebi Güell, who then commissioned some of Gaudí's most outstanding work: the Güell wine cellars, the Güell pavilions, the Palau Güell (Güell palace), the Park Güell (Güell park) and the crypt of the church of the Colònia Güell.
-Gaudí also became a friend of Antonio López, 1st Marquess of Comillas, Güell's father-in-law, for whom he designed "El Capricho" in Comillas.
+Its functional and aesthetic modernista design impressed Catalan entrepreneur Eusebi Güell, who then commissioned some of Gaudí's most outstanding work: the Bodegas Güell (wine cellars), the Güell pavilions, the Palau Güell (Güell palace), the Park Güell and the crypt of the church of the Colònia Güell.
+Gaudí also became a friend of Antonio López, 1st Marquess of Comillas, Güell's father-in-law, for whom he designed "El Capricho" in Comillas, Cantabria, Gaudí designed other buildings in Spain.